 As the primary ‘building block’ of chlorophyll, magnesium is what gives it, and therefore the plant itself, a healthy bright green colour.
 The first and most easy to identify sign of magnesium deficiency in cannabis plants is the leaves showing a worrying fade of green to pale green to yellow.

 This is known as chlorosis.
-Although there are other problems that also cause chlorosis, magnesium deficiency shows up first around the edges and in between the veins on the leaves, rather than all over them or from the stems outwards or tips inwards.
+Although there are other problems that also cause chlorosis, magnesium deficiency in cannabis shows up first around the edges and in between the veins on the leaves, rather than all over them or from the stems outwards or tips inwards.